 They opened for Lalah Hathaway at the Levine Center of the Arts in Charlotte, N.C., and at the Cone Denim Entertainment Center in Greensboro, N.C.
 Oracle Blue also took part in the 2017 NPR Tiny Desk Contest.
 They shared the main stage at the Umbria Jazz Festival with Lisa Simone, daughter of Nina Simone, and the Randy Weston African Rhythms Quintet.

 “It’s been a wild ride, so I’m really excited to finally be releasing an album for people to listen to,” Kelley-Tavernier told WPDE.
 “Between the six of us, we have a lot of different inspirations, so it’s kind of a big melting pot of all of those things.”

 As always, the Myrtle Beach Jazz Festival is free.
-Bring your lawn chairs for this special event, to be held on historic Carver Street in Myrtle Beach.
-In addition to all of the great music, there will be food and merchandise vendors, children’s activities and a wine and beer garden.
+Bring your lawn chairs for this special event, which is held on historic Carver Street in Myrtle Beach.
+In addition to all of the great music, there are food and merchandise vendors, children’s activities and a wine and beer garden.